pcorey/pcorey.github.io/_posts/2015-02-16-meteor-and-mongod-lock.markdown

 layout: post
 title:  "Meteor and Mongod.lock"
 titleParts:  ["Meteor and", "Mongod.lock"]
-description: "Crashing Meteor applications can sometimes wreak havok on your MongoDB lock file.
+excerpt: "Crashing Meteor applications can sometimes wreak havok on your MongoDB lock file.
 Learn how to fix that problem in this article."
 author: "Pete Corey"
 date:   2015-02-16
 tags: ["Meteor", "MongoDB"]